festim-dev/FESTIM/docs/source/userguide/sources.rst

 Implantation flux
 -----------------

-Hydrogen implanted in a material can be simulated by a gaussian-shaped volumetric source with the :class:`festim.ImplantationFlux` class.
+Hydrogen implanted in a material can be simulated by a Gaussian-shaped volumetric source with the :class:`festim.ImplantationFlux` class.

 .. code:: python